 'Tremendous pent-up demand': U.S. border reopens to Canadian land travelers

-TORONTO, Nov 8 (Reuters) - Canadian travelers, particularly retirees headed to U.S. sunspots, flocked to the U.S. land border on Monday to drive across for the first time in 20 months, although testing requirements could dampen short-stay travel.
+TORONTO, Nov 8 (Reuters) - A steady stream of Canadian visitors, particularly retirees headed to U.S. sun spots, crossed the U.S. border by car on Monday for the first time in 20 months as Washington lifted travel restrictions.

+Traffic was heavy at times at some U.S. border posts such as Bluewater Bridge, Michigan near Sarnia, Ontario, and Champlain, New York, near Quebec.
+But lines overall appeared to be moving steadily.

 On Monday, packed intercontinental flights touched down, while the U.S. land borders with Mexico and Canada also saw families reunite.